 Awareness of and culturally appropriately managing emotions is a hallmark of EQ (and CQ, Cultural Intelligence, such as acknowledging and addressing microaggressions) as well as my coaching.
 Research shows that people with high Emotional Intelligence have greater mental health, exemplary job performance, and more potent leadership skills.

 “After the assessment, we outlined specific goals for achievement (including communication).
 Not only did I improve in the targeted areas, but I also became clear about how my thinking patterns and emotions impacted my performance and productivity.
 Identifying emotions and appropriately using them productively was another benefit of our working together,” Joe Fitzgerald, (Director of Finance, Hills Pet Nutrition (Colgate) at the time of our coaching).

 Fear is another emotion that is sometimes seen as a weakness or barrier to progress and can at times, like anger in McDermott’s example, serve you by keeping you from harm.
-I was faced with my own challenge of holding on/letting go of fear as I let go of control while preparing for and experiencing my 3 month Asia Pacific journey as well as my grandson’s three heart surgeries in recent years.
+I was faced with my own challenge of holding on/letting go of fear as I let go of (perceived) control while preparing for and experiencing my 3 month Asia Pacific journey as well as my grandson’s three heart surgeries in recent years.
 It served me well in Bali by carrying a stick to fend off dogs roaming the streets.
 Not so helpful regarding flying on Air Malaysia after 2 crashes or riding a ferry after the Korean ferry accident.

 Ready to discover how to make even your “weaknesses” work for you (and how to deal with others’!)?
 Contact me for an Unlock All Potential strategy session.
 I currently have availability to coach 3 more leaders or one more team.

 To our potential, prosperity and peace-we are in this together!